ceapowell/ML-SGFEM/README.md

 <br>
 <br>

-Instructions on installing and running the software, and a sample session for a specific testproblem are provided in the <b> User Guide. </b>
+Instructions on installing and running the software, and a sample session for a specific testproblem are provided in the <b> User Guide. </b> It is advisable to read this first.